ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 ### User Stories

 Users:
-- As a user, I'd like to quick quiz introduction, why I should try out the quiz.
+- As a user, I'd like to have a quick introduction about Quiz, why I should try out the quiz.
 - As a user, I'd like to find travel recommendations depending on my score.
-- As a user, I'd like to find multiple travel destiantions.
+- As a user, I'd like to be recommended about multiple travel destiantions.
 - As a user, I'd like to know what kind of traveller I am.
 - As a user, I'd like to make a quiz to find out what kind of travel would suit me.
-- As a user, I'd like to see a map where I can travel depending on my score.
+- As a user, I'd like to see a map with markes showing where I can travel depending on my score.
 - As a user, I'd like to connect to site owner through social media.

 Content creator:
-- As a content creator, I'd like to give introduction, why users should try out the quiz.
+- As a content creator, I'd like to give an quick introduction, why users should try out the quiz.
-- As a content creator, I'd like to attract people to my site so they can enjoy using my site and quickly get travel recommendations.
+- As a content creator, I'd like to attract users by having an enjoyable quiz, giving recommendations fast.
-- As a content creator, I'd like to promote my site as a fun and proffessional page.
+- As a content creator, I'd like to promote my website as a fun and proffessional page.
 - As a content creator, I'd like to promote my quiz so people can find out what kind of traveller they are.
-- As a content creator, I'd like to show a map where users can travel depending on their scores.
+- As a content creator, I'd like to show a map with locations users can travel to depending on their scores.
-- As a content creator, I'd like that site visitors have easy access to connect with me through social media.
+- As a content creator, I'd like website visitors to have easy access to connect with me through social media.
 - As a content creator, I want to show that users can trust my services with a logical quiz.

 ### Wireframes